ibm-bluemix-push-notifications/bms-samples-android-bluelist/README.md

 # IBM MobileFirst Platform for Android Bluelist Sample App
 The sample uses the Cloudant NoSQL DB, Mobile Client Access, and IBM Push Notifications services.

-**ATTENTION**: This sample has been deprecated and is no longer supported.
-Please see [Bluemix Mobile Services](https://github.com/ibm-bluemix-mobile-services) for Mobile Client Access and IBM Push Notifications samples.
-See [Cloudant Sync](https://github.com/cloudant/sync-android) to learn more about saving JSON data on Bluemix using the Cloudant service.

 ### Downloading the samples
 Clone the sample from Github with the following command: